illinois-ceesd/summer-reu-2021/0-physics.md

 #   Scramjets

+- Describe the qualitative behavior of a scramjet and distinguish it from other jet engines.
+- Identify quantities in governing equations and list consequences of MIRGE-Com's assumptions.
+- Distinguish experimental data collection from computer-based simulation data collection.

 Much of aeronautical engineering is concerned with moving relatively heavy objects _quickly_ in atmosphere.
 To this end, a number of propulsion devices have been developed or proposed over the past century, including the _jet engine_ family, in which the vehicle is propelled by reaction against thrust:

 1. Chemical rocket